6 Ways To Build A Positive Classroom Culture

 The literature review Building Resilience in Children and Young People from Helen Cahill et al, states that school connectedness contributes to positive mental health outcomes for students.
 The pedagogical characteristics of schools that demonstrate effective connectedness are the use of cooperative learning strategies, hands-on activities and variety of instruction.

 - Foster positive relationships with parents is important for many reasons.
 However, here I refer specifically to encourage them to share your high expectations for the students and you can work as a team to educate.
 Remember, parents are their children’s first teachers.
 Learn more about How To Build Relationships With Parents.

 Model the behaviour you want to see in the way students treat each other.
 Use respectful language and demand a high standard of relating to one another in the classroom.
 Explicitly teach students social skills and give them plenty of opportunities to practice.

-For more ways to build a positive class culture see here.
+And for 3 steps to create a positive class culture see here.